-- The Candidate Affidavit should be the first page.
-Staple the "Candidate Affidavit" to the top left-hand corner of the first facility's case list. - Arrange the 9-month case list per facility, including the signed and notarized affidavits.

-First: Candidate Affidavit stapled to first institution's case list only.

-Second: Facility #1 Case List (with Candidate Affidavit as first page) with the pages in numerical order and stapled together at the top left-hand corner.
-The last page of each facility's case list is the Medical Records Administration Affidavit, which includes the candidate name, the six-digit Board ID number, finalized date, hospital name, number of pages and the notarized affidavit signed by the appropriate hospital or outpatient center official.
+- 1. The Candidate Affidavit should be the first page.
+Staple the "Candidate Affidavit" to the top left-hand corner of the first facility's case list. - 2.
+Arrange the 9-month case list per facility, including the signed and notarized affidavits. - a.
+First: Candidate Affidavit stapled to first institution's case list only. - b.
+Second: Facility #1 Case List (with Candidate Affidavit as first page) with the pages in numerical order and stapled together at the top lefthand corner.
+The last page of each facility's case list is the Medical Records Administration Affidavit, which includes the candidate name, the six-digit Board ID number, finalized date, hospital name, number of pages and the notarized affidavit signed by the appropriate hospital or outpatient center official. - c.
 Third: Facility #2 Case List.
 As above, in numerical order with the last page as the notarized Medical Records Administration Affidavit.
 Do NOT include the Candidate Affidavit with the remaining facility case lists.
-Only one Candidate Affidavit is required.

-Fourth: Facility #3 as above.

-After last Facility: Statistics Summary Report stapled together (2-3 pages).

-- 3. Hospital Privilege Letter.

-- 4. Accreditation Certificate(s).

-- Candidate Advertising Material from the last 12 months (April 2019 - April 2020) and copy of Curriculum Vitae.
+Only one Candidate Affidavit is required. - d.
+Fourth: Facility #3 as above. - 3.
+After last Facility: Statistics Summary Report stapled together (2-3 pages). - 4.
+Hospital Privilege Letter. - 5.
+Accreditation Certificate(s). - 6.
+Candidate Advertising Material from the last 12 months and copy of Curriculum Vitae.

-DEADLINE FOR SUBMITTING CASE LIST MATERIAL TO THE BOARD OFFICE - APRIL 22, 2020
+DEADLINE FOR SUBMITTING CASE LIST MATERIAL - APRIL 22, 2021

-The deadline date for submission of case list materials is the close of the business day on April 22, 2020.
+The deadline date for submission of case list materials is the close of the business day.
 No additions, deletions or modifications can be made after the late deadline date.